The words Trump had to hear: Investigations, Biden, Clinton

 "And I told Bill Taylor, that's wrong, and we shouldn't be doing that as a matter of U.S. policy," Kent said, referring to William Taylor, the top diplomat in Ukraine who has also testified in the inquiry.

+Trump's ambassador to the European Union, Gordon Sondland, had dubbed himself, Volker and Energy Secretary Rick Perry the "three amigos" with a mandate to take the lead on Ukraine policy over the career diplomats, Kent testified.

+At one point, Kent said, Volker's assistant, Catherine Croft, asked if anyone had sought investigations from Ukraine.
+Kent said he hoped the U.S. had not, because "that goes against everything that we are trying to promote in post-Soviet states for the last 28 years, which is the promotion of the rule of law."

-In one particularly unsettling scene, Kent describes mounting unease over the Trump administration's July 25 phone call with Zelenskiy that sparked the impeachment inquiry.
+In one particularly unsettling scene, Kent describes mounting unease over Trump's phone call with Zelenskiy.

-Within days of the call, he was receiving a readout from Lt.
+Within days, he was receiving a readout from Lt.
 Col. Alexander Vindman, an Army officer assigned to the National Security Council who was among the officials listening to the call.
 Vindman has become a key witness in the House investigation.

 Vindman was "uncomfortable" as he gave Kent the readout and unwilling to share much of what was discussed, even over the secure phone line between the NSC and State.